madhu515/madhu515/README.md

 # A little about me

-I started my journey with Tata Consultancy Service back in 2007 as a trainee.
-Learned a lot and eventually resigned as Test Manager in 2018 to resume my motherly duties.
+I started my journey with Tata Consultancy Services back in 2007 as a trainee.
+I’ve spent around twelve years with the same organization, taking on different roles and learning something new with each one.
+Since 2016, I’ve had the opportunity to lead testing across multiple projects as a Test Manager, working with teams to drive quality from planning through release.

+In 2018, I took a career break to focus on my family and my responsibilities as a mother.

-After a break of four years , VoerEir India gave me the opportunity to start the work again and from then on I am trying to give more than 100% to go one step beyond my role to improve the way we work.
+After a break of four years , VoerEir India gave me the opportunity in 2022 to resume my work as Test Engineer.
+Over the past few years my journey from Test Engineer to Senior Test Lead has been wonderful with lots of learning opportunities and freedom to explore and implement the new technologies.

-I love anchoring/ hosting events.
-Both of my organizations have given me forum several times to enjoy this hobby.
+I love anchoring / hosting events.
+Both of my organisations have given me forum several times to enjoy this hobby.
 I also love to read mythology and history during my free time.

 ---

 ## Thanks for stopping by 👋